 for the feature and it works most of the time when running Ubuntu

-Touch, but most users will encounter a critical issue with the feature
+Touch, but most users will encounter a critical issue with the

-within 1 week of booting the device.
+feature within 1 week of booting the device.
 The

-working features is
+for partially working features is

 If you haven’t tested a feature or you don’t know its state you can set

 If possible, include a bug report link with the